egemenimre/satmad/docs/coordinates/frames.md

 In the latter, the optional `ephemeris_type` parameter determines which ephemeris to use when computing the location of the Celestial Bodies.
 Note that, while some frames like {py:class}`.MoonCRS` and {py:class}`.MarsCRS` are predefined, and other Planets can be easily created as shown.

+Similarly, three other frames can be defined:

+- {py:class}`.CelestialBodyFixed`: The planet Body Fixed Equatorial frame, similar to GCRS for the Earth.
-Similarly, one other inertial and one nutating-precessing frame can be defined for each Celestial Body: {py:class}`.CelestialBodyJ2000Equatorial` and {py:class}`.CelestialBodyTODEquatorial`.
-The former is an inertial equatorial frame with the alignment fixed at J2000 Epoch.
-The latter is an equatorial frame but its orientation is computed with the instantaneous orientation due to planetary nutation and precession:
+- {py:class}`.CelestialBodyJ2000Equatorial`: An inertial equatorial frame with the alignment fixed at J2000 Epoch.
+This is similar to J2000 frame for the Earth.
+- {py:class}`.CelestialBodyTODEquatorial`: An equatorial frame with its orientation computed using the instantaneous orientation due to planetary nutation and precession:

 $$
 \vec{r}_{CRS} = R_x(90+ \alpha) R_z(90- \delta)\times \vec{r}_{TOD}
 $$

-New frames can be defined, inspecting the preset Mars frames:
+Inspecting the preset Mars frames, new frames for other planets can be defined:

 ```python
 from satmad.coordinates.frames import CelestialBodyJ2000Equatorial, CelestialBodyTODEquatorial